 When asked which activities supported spatial reasoning, practitioners' scores were higher for most spatial activities compared to non-spatial activities.
 Despite this recognition, practitioners implemented spatial activities less frequently than non-spatial activities.
-Thus, as a group, whilst practitioners could recognize spatial activities, they did not prioritize implementing these activities.
-Finally, while most of the sample gave ample definitions of spatial reasoning (only 13% did not provide a clear definition), the majority of participants reported being only 'a little confident' in their definition or 'not at all' confident in their definition.
-Given that practitioner anxiety about spatial reasoning is negatively associated with students' mental rotation ability (Gunderson et al., 2013), our findings suggest that action is required.
-Specifically, that discourse between researchers and practitioners is required to (a) develop knowledge of how spatial reasoning contributes to learning specifically in mathematics and (b) develop close-to-practice applications of research.
+Thus, as a group, whilst practitioners could recognise spatial activities, they did not prioritise implementing these activities.
+Finally, while most of the sample gave ample definitions of spatial reasoning (only 13% did not provide a clear definition), the majority of participants reported being only "a little confident" in their definition or "not at all" confidence in mathematics (Stipek et al., 2001), and practitioner anxiety about spatial reasoning is negatively associated with students' mental rotation ability (Gunderson et al., 2013), our findings suggest that action is required.
+Specifically, that discourse between researchers and practitioners is required to a) develop knowledge of how spatial reasoning contributes to learning specifically in mathematics and b) develop closeto-practice applications of research.

-The spatial reasoning activities we presented included building with construction sets, creating maps and using gesture and spatial language.
-Construction sets (e.g., Lego, Duplo) involve intrinsic spatial skills and tap into skills such as mental rotation, visuospatial working memory and part/whole understanding, all of which are important for mathematics (McDougal et al., 2022).
-Creating maps taps into extrinsic spatial skills such as perspective taking and spatial scaling, which has shown some relationship to maths in older children (Gilligan et al., 2019).
+The spatial reasoning activities we presented included building with construction sets, creating maps, and using gesture and spatial language.
+Construction sets (e.g., Lego, Duplo) involve intrinsic spatial skills and tap into skills such as mental rotation, visuo-spatial working memory, and part/whole understanding, all of which are important for mathematics (McDougal et al., in prep).
+Creating maps taps into extrinsic spatial skills such as perspective taking and spatial scaling, which has shown some relationship to maths in older children (e.g., Gilligan et al., 2018).
 Interestingly, number lines were not perceived to support spatial reasoning in this group of practitioners.
 Number lines are a spatial representation of number in which numerical relationships are represented spatially, which requires intrinsic spatial skills (Möhring et al., 2018).
-Children need to understand this spatial representation to answer, Where does 3 go?', and use proportional reasoning to do so (Gilligan, Thomas & Farran, 2020).
+Children need to understand this spatial representation to answer, "Where does 3 go?", and use proportional reasoning to do so (Gilligan et al., 2018).
 Thus, despite evidence suggesting that number lines support spatial reasoning, better translation of the research findings is required to improve knowledge around how spatial reasoning ability can contribute to number line performance.

 Despite the relatively low frequency of implementing spatial activities, we found that for spatial activities, higher 'supports spatial reasoning' ratings were associated with a higher frequency of implementing those activities.
 Whilst correlations are not causal this finding could mean two things.
-It may suggest that participants were more likely to implement spatial activities if they recognized that they support spatial reasoning.
+It may suggest that participants were more likely to implement spatial activities if they recognised that they support spatial reasoning.
 It could also mean that practitioners who use more spatial activities in their classroom have a better understanding of the value of these activities for supporting spatial reasoning development.
 This suggests that if practitioners were provided with the resources and training to increase their knowledge of what spatial reasoning is, its importance for maths and how to support children's development of spatial reasoning, this would assist them in implementing spatial activities more frequently in their practice.

-Related to the suggestion above, our data demonstrate that most practitioners were only 'A little confident' or 'Not at all confident' in their definition of spatial reasoning.
+Related to the suggestion above, our data demonstrate that most practitioners were only "A little confident" or "Not at all confident" in their definition of spatial reasoning.
 When asked to define spatial reasoning, most practitioners only referenced extrinsic skills and 13% of practitioners either did not know how to define spatial reasoning or stated incorrect explanations of spatial reasoning.
-Mathematics content-specific practitioner beliefs influence their instructional practice (Schoen & LaVenia, 2019), thus a limited definition of spatial reasoning represents a barrier to the accessibility of research findings to practitioners.
-In Study 2, we present findings from focus groups in which practitioners discussed their understanding of spatial reasoning, how they support spatial reasoning and the opportunities and barriers to doing so.
+Mathematics content-specific practitioner beliefs influence their instructional practice (Shoen et al., 2019), thus a limited definition of spatial reasoning represents a barrier to the accessibility of research findings to practitioners.
+In Study 2, we present findings from focus groups in which practitioners discussed their understanding of spatial reasoning, how they support spatial reasoning, and the opportunities and barriers to doing so.